At a Glance

 • Reviewing is double-blind.
 Author names and affiliations must be omitted.

-• Submissions must not be under review at other venues for the duration of the review period.
+• Track 1 archival submissions must not be under review at other venues for the duration of the GroundLM review period.

 • We follow the ACL Code of Ethics.
 Authors are expected to attest to the ethical considerations in their work.